Scientific Name: Chlamydotis macqueenii

 Photo credits: IFHC, EAD and Oliver Wheeldon

-- The male houbara bustard has long, black feathers on the back of its neck and white feathers on the front, lower neck
+- The male Houbara has long, black feathers on the back of its neck and white feathers on the front, lower neck

 - Wide bands of distinct black and white feathers feature on the wings and the square tail is sandy-brown with four distinct black bars

-- The make houbara performs extravagant displaying behaviour, including fluffing out the neck feathers and throwing its head back
+- The male Houbara performs extravagant mating ritual, including fluffing out the neck feathers and throwing its head back

 - The female Houbara visits one display site for mating and leaves to another area to lay her eggs

 - Male Houbara weigh an average of 2.2 kilos

 - Female Houbara weigh an average of 1.2 kilos